What is microgeneration?

 Download our Quick Guide for more information on eligibility for microgeneration export payments.

-*MEC stands for Maximum Export Capacity.
-This refers to the capacity (measured in kWh) of your microgeneration equipment.
+Download Quick Guide*MEC stands for Maximum Export Capacity.
+This refers to the capacity (measured in kW) of your microgeneration equipment.

 ** 24-hour meter customers (also known as MCC01 meter) are eligible for microgeneration payments if they have a smart meter.
 3 phase MCC01 meters are not yet eligible for smart meters and qualify for deemed payments.
 Day/night meters(MCC02) are now included in the smart meter roll-out since September 2023.
 If your micro-generator installation was approved after 11 September 2023, you will need a smart meter to qualify for a microgeneration payment.